faceleg/pagesofinterest.net/_posts/2019-11-06-there-is-no-software-engineering-skill-shortage.md

 **Background**: I've been successfully converting code into money for over 12 years.
 I have a degree, sure: in Social Studies.
 Although I did take programming papers, I've never used anything I learned in those classes on any projects except for knowledge of basic syntax.

-On the team at [Lightbox NZ](https://www.lightbox.co.nz), we had four engineers who either did not attend university or studied completely different subjects.
+On one team I worked with we had four engineers who either did not attend university or studied completely different subjects.
 Two of them transitioned from manual testers to automation engineering in a matter of weeks.
 They completed online course, then paired with their teammates.
 The other two came into engineering positions fresh from the [Enspiral Dev Academy](https://devacademy.co.nz) - having completed an 18 week bootcamp.
 All of them contributed at least equally to the business compared to their university trained colleagues.

-There is a [confidence gap between men and women](https://www.theatlantic.com/magazine/archive/2014/05/the-confidence-gap/359815/), and between cultures.
+There is a <a href="https://www.theatlantic.com/magazine/archive/2014/05/the-confidence-gap/359815/" target="_blank">confidence gap between men and women</a>, and between cultures.
 When hiring, this gap will manifest itself in fewer applicants from women and other cultures when advertisements explicitly state required qualifications or include long lists of responsibilities.

 **Solution**: Do not mention qualifications or lists of responsibilities in your job advert.
 Universities do not have a monopoly on the teaching of software engineering skills.
 Applicants will tell you why they think they are qualified - this is the main function of a CV.

 Research shows that men will apply for jobs when they feel they achieve 60% of the qualifications or responsibilities.
 Women may not apply until they feel they achieve 100%.
 On reflection, this is what I do.
 To me, lists of responsibilities and even required qualifications are "nice to haves".
 If I think I can do the job, I'll apply.
-It works for men, and as a side note - [it can work for women too](https://www.thelily.com/i-job-hunted-like-a-man-heres-what-happened/).
+It works for men, and as a side note - <a href="https://www.thelily.com/i-job-hunted-like-a-man-heres-what-happened/" target="_blank">it can work for women too</a>.
 But please, don't expect women to lean in: change your process to include them.

 Commitment to culture is commitment to people, and that takes time.
 Understand this and allocate sufficient time to do a first pass of candidates that takes into account all the qualifiers people put into their CV.

-The best engineers love learning - some love it so much they taught themselves to code and therefore never needed to attend classes.
-[Some attended bootcamps](https://dev.to/thecaitcode/why-not-having-a-cs-degree-is-awesome-he6).
+The best engineers love learning - some love it so much they taught themselves to code and therefore never needed to attend classes. <a href="https://dev.to/thecaitcode/why-not-having-a-cs-degree-is-awesome-he6" target="_blank">Some attended bootcamps</a>.
 Some (like me) didn't know a career in programming was possible until their early 20's, and thought university was the only way to learn.

 Programming is becoming a commodity skill, complemented by people skills, background experience, and a personality.
 Requiring a degree or including extensive lists of responsibilities will limit your application pool.